tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 I use JavaFX due to its Java backend, Graphics API with shapes and Canvas, Kotlin, and my significant experience with the technology.
 Besides, JavaFX is probably the best choice when it comes to niches.

+Texsydo FX is a CLI app.
+While *JavaFX is not the correct tool for the problem* since it is meant for client apps and can't run headless (unlike Swing), it is the only viable option I have for automating GUI-like graphics.

 Despite there being software, like Texsydo FX, which spec (DSL) aims for the engineering grade, some of its implementations (SWAM), like the JavaFX one, may